ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 --- abstract

 This document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework, to enable secure group communication in the Publish-Subscribe (Pub-Sub) architecture for the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\], where Publishers and Subscribers communicate through a Broker.
-This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 access token.
+This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof of possession of a key owned by the Client and bound to an OAuth 2.0 access token.
 This document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers, as well as the provisioning of keying material and security parameters that Clients use for protecting their communications end-to-end through the Broker.

 Note to RFC Editor: Please replace "\[draft-ietf-core-coap-pubsub\]" with the RFC number of that document and delete this paragraph.
 --- middle